 Giving good directions

 Since there's a creative element to mixing, it's important to be on the same page as your mixing engineer.
-When making creative decisions a mixing engineer will feed off of your production approach, rough mix and notes.
+When making creative decisions a mixing engineer will feed off of your production approach, rough mix and direction.
 This doesn't mean your rough mix needs to be great, but it means it should give a general directive of the balance, panning and style you're hearing.
 If you envision the piano being upfront, almost on par with the vocals for example, your rough mix is a good way to let the engineer know that.
 Another very helpful thing is including notes.
-Example of track-specific notes might be 'I'd like the kick to be huge and heavy' or 'I'd like the snare to drive the song and have a whap (or alternatively a 'thud'' or 'I'd like the vocals to be dirty, maybe even a bit distorted' or 'lets go with aggressive sound on the drums, like The Killers', 'I want the synth to be soft in the verses and loud in the C-part' or 'lets keep it very organic and dynamic' or 'the strings should feel in the background except for the ending' or 'I like a lot of delay or reverb on my vocals like U2', or 'The background vocal should be way lower than the main vocal'.
-Insider Lingo – Sonic adjectives used often are 'clarity', 'warmth', 'urgency', 'tight', 'wet' (which often translates to a lot of reverb), 'wide', 'dirty', 'clean'.
+Example of track-specific notes might be 'I'd like the kick to be huge and heavy' or 'I'd like the snare to drive the song and have a whap (or alternatively a 'thud') or 'I'd like the vocals to be dirty, maybe even a bit distorted', or 'let's go with aggressive sound on the drums, like The Killers', 'I want the synth to be soft in the verses and loud in the C-part' or 'lets keep it very organic and dynamic' or 'the strings should feel in the background except for the ending' or 'I like a lot of delay or reverb on my vocals like U2', or 'The background vocal should be way lower than the main vocal'.
+Insider Lingo – sonic adjectives used often are 'clarity', 'warmth', 'urgency', 'tight', 'wet' (which often translates to a lot of reverb), 'wide', 'dirty', 'clean'.

 Preparing a song for a mix engineer

 Preparing a song for a mixing engineer is well worth your time.
 If you don't do this work, they will have to do it, and wouldn't you rather they spend their time mixing rather than prepping or problem fixing?
 You want them to be inspired when they are mixing your music, not frustrated or tired from cleaning up or making sense of your session.
-Most engineers want clearly labeled 'stripes', which are consolidated audio files all starting at zero.
+Most engineers want clearly labeled 'stripes', which are consolidated audio files all starting at zero that are already edited and tuned.
 They can import these stripes to whatever DAW they are working on and not have to worry about DAW compatibility, edits going out of sync, hidden files referenced in your session that take space but aren't being used, or having the same virtual instruments or plugins you used loading on their machine.

 Getting your songs ready for mixing is actually quite easy.